Michael Colvin: Southern Africa

 Colvin became the chairman of the Conservative Foreign and Commonwealth Affairs Committee.
 He supported the South-African-backed anti-SWAPO white forces in Africa and endorsed the Namibia regime in 1981.
 In his Guardian obituary of Colvin, Andrew Roth wrote that the MP "was also a somewhat secretive former propagandist for apartheid South Africa".
 He defended the whites of southern Africa, accepting invitations to visit South Africa, then under apartheid, and Bophuthatswana, a Bantustan ('homeland') set up for blacks by the South African government.
 He urged that the 'homelands', which were not internationally recognised, should be accepted.
 Although he supported reformist Denis Worrall's election campaign in 1987, the following year he criticised the BBC for broadcasting the concert tribute to Nelson Mandela.
 Connected to the Strategic Network International (SNI), a lobbyist front set up in 1985 to campaign against the imposition of economic sanctions against South Africa, Colvin was involved in finding sympathetic Conservative MPs to visit the 'homelands' on expenses paid trips.
 The Conservative activist Derek Laud was involved in SNI and was responsible for recommending Colvin to the group.

 In 1991, Colvin became a consultant to SNI (at £10,000 a year), in succession to Neil Hamilton.
 Colvin, with Conservative colleagues John Carlisle and David Atkinson were among members of SNI sent to watch the peace process in Angola during 1992.
 SNI dissolved the following year.
 His consultancy with SNI was not declared, and when the connection became known in 1994, the media linked the issue to then on-going cash-for-questions affair: "It was not registered.
 It is an oversight which I regret", Colvin said.
 At this time, among 11 Conservative MPs, he was found by the Commons Select Committee on Members' Interests to have failed to declare, as a Lloyd's 'Name', details of his syndicate's activities, specifically the areas of insurance underwritten.
 He was a friend to lobbyists such as Ian Greer, more directly implicated in the cash for questions scandal, which led to Hamilton's disgrace.
 Later, Colvin became a director of the Laud Ludgate lobbying organisation.

 Personal life and death

 He married Nichola Cayzer, the daughter of Nicholas Cayzer, Baron Cayzer.
 The couple had three children; two daughters and a son.

 Colvin and his wife died in a fire at their house, Tangley House, near Andover in February 2000.
-The following by-election led to the Liberal Democrat gaining the seat with their candidate Sandra Gidley being elected.
+The following by-election led to the Liberal Democrats gaining the seat with their candidate Sandra Gidley being elected.